Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

 | Go1JoystickFlatTerrain | 0.0062 → 0.0000059 | 3 → 5 | **No — collapses after iter 0** and never recovers |

 **Observations:**
-- The refinement loop **only reliably helps on CheetahRun**, the environment where the LLM was already closest to hand-written performance.
-On the three hardest/most LLM-unfriendly environments (WalkerWalk, HopperHop, Go1), more refinement iterations either do nothing (HopperHop stays at exactly `0.0` for all 4 iterations) or actively hurt (Go1 drops ~3 orders of magnitude from iteration 0 to iteration 1 and never recovers; WalkerWalk's best iteration is iteration 0, before any feedback-driven revision).
+- **The refinement loop only reliably helps on CheetahRun**, the environment where the LLM was already closest to hand-written performance.
+On the three hardest environments (WalkerWalk, HopperHop, Go1), more refinement iterations either do nothing (HopperHop stays at exactly 0 for all 4 iterations) or actively hurt (Go1 drops ~3 orders of magnitude from iteration 0 to iteration 1 and never recovers; WalkerWalk's best iteration is iteration 0, before any feedback-driven revision).
-- Every environment's `refinement_ok=True` for all 4 iterations (the JSON parsing/validation never failed and `stopped_early=False` everywhere), so these are not pipeline/parsing failures — the LLM successfully produces *valid* JSON skillsets at every step, they are just not necessarily *better* ones.
-This isolates the problem to skill-design quality, not the infrastructure.
-- `skill_reward_mean` (the mean of the *per-skill* shaped rewards, as opposed to env reward) does **not** track env reward well — e.g. CartpoleBalance's `skill_reward_mean` is deeply negative and gets *more* negative even as env reward improves (iter 0: −0.32 → iter 2: −0.99 while env reward rose 0.14 → 0.26).
+- **`skill_reward_mean` (the mean of the *per-skill* shaped rewards, as opposed to env reward) does not track env reward well**, e.g. CartpoleBalance's `skill_reward_mean` is deeply negative and gets more negative even as env reward improves (iter 0: −0.32 → iter 2: −0.99 while env reward rose 0.14 → 0.26).
 This means the LLM's self-reported reward shaping is not a reliable proxy for the metric that actually matters, which limits how well